Build a sustainable career through innovation, creativity, mastery

-Led by the award-winning Lynne Bradley, founder of Zen Zen Zo Physical Theatre, this innovative practice-based program provides emerging artists with a unique opportunity to acquire the skills and contacts required to make the transition into the professional performing arts industry.
+Led by the award-winning Lynne Bradley, this innovative practice-based program provides emerging artists with a unique opportunity to acquire the skills and contacts required to make the transition into the professional performing arts industry.
 If you’re an established artist, this is an excellent opportunity to take your professional experience and qualifications to the next level.

 Bridging the gap between academic study and artistic pursuit, this program will see you develop your own niche area and future-proof your career in the performing arts industry.
 You'll focus on: